jlfbetting/p1_navigation/README.md

 Instructions on how to install the other dependencies can be found [here](https://github.com/udacity/deep-reinforcement-learning#dependencies).

 ## Instructions
 The code in the repository can be run by executing the cells of the environment in order.
-If you want to skip training the agent and just see the trained agent, skip or comment out the first cell in the 'Training the agent' section.
+If you want to skip training the agent and just see the trained agent, skip or comment out the cells in section 5.